CR Vasco da Gama: 2010–present: Inconsistency

-2011: The Redemption Year
+2011–2012: Copa do Brasil title and Return to Copa Libertadores

-Vasco beat Coritiba on away goals in the 2011 Copa do Brasil finals, and lifted the trophy for the first time in the club's history.
-In the Série A, Vasco enjoyed an excellent campaign, finishing only 2 points behind Corinthians.
+Vasco had a poor start to the 2011 season, losing four consecutive games in the Guanabara Cup, which led to the sacking of Paulo Gusmāo and the appointment of Ricardo Gomes.
+With the arrival of Gomes, combined with the arrivals of Alecsandro, Bernardo, and Diego Souza, the club fared better in the Rio Cup, losing only once on their way to the final, where they lost on penalties to Flamengo.
+In the Copa do Brasil, Vasco were unbeaten on their way to the finals, where they beat Coritiba on away goals and lifted the trophy for the first time in the club's history; just three days after the first leg, Coritiba beat Vasco 5–1 in the league.
+Despite the heavy defeat, Vasco enjoyed an excellent league campaign, finishing only 2 points behind Corinthians.
 A win on the last matchday would've given them the title, as Corinthians drew their match, but Flamengo held Vasco to a draw.
-The club also ended the year as semifinalists in the Copa Sudamericana, a competition that saw the club defeat Palmeiras, Aurora and Universitario in historic fashion before being eliminated by eventual champion Universidad de Chile on away goals.
-The season was dubbed as "Vasco's Redemption Year", with many lauding Vasco as one of Brazilian football's elite teams once again.
+The club also ended the year as semifinalists in the Copa Sudamericana, a competition that saw the club defeat Palmeiras on away goals, and achieve comeback victories against Aurora and Universitario, before being eliminated by eventual champion Universidad de Chile.
+The season was dubbed as Vasco's "Redemption Year", with many lauding Vasco as one of Brazilian football's elite teams once again.

-2012: Return to Copa Libertadores

-Vasco's played their first final of 2012 in the Taca Guanabara, losing 1–3 to Fluminense after eliminating Flamengo in the semifinals.
-Two months later, they were playing a final again, this time losing to Botafogo in the Taca Rio, eliminating Flamengo in the semifinals again.
+Vasco's played their first final of the 2012 season in the Guanabara Cup, losing 1–3 to Fluminense after eliminating Flamengo in the semifinals.
+Two months later, they were playing a final again, this time losing to Botafogo in the Rio Cup, eliminating Flamengo in the semifinals again.

 Vasco qualified for the 2012 Copa Libertadores as Brazilian Cup champion, marking a return to the top South American competition after 12 years.
 In the group stage, Vasco finished second tied with Libertad on points and only losing once.
-Vasco beat Lanús on penalties in the round of 16, to set a quarterfinal matchup with Corinthians, who eliminated Vasco 1–0 with an 88th-minute goal.
+Vasco beat Lanús on penalties in the round of 16, to set a quarterfinal matchup with Corinthians, who eliminated Vasco 1–0 with an 88th-minute goal by Paulinho.
 In the Brazilian Championship, the team set the record for 54 consecutive rounds in the top 4 (continuing from the 2011 and 2012 seasons), although they ultimately finished in fifth and missed out on qualifying for the Libertadores the following year due to poor form, losing six of their last ten games.